windy40/openstreetmap-carto-de/INSTALL-de.md

 The database layout of the git master branch is aiming to be compatible witch openstreetmap-carto 4.x

-For older databases without lua transform script use the de3.x branch.

 You also need to make sure that the version of osm2pgsql used supports the `nocolumn` option!
 This is the case from 0.89 onwards.